7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-This object identifies the network.
+By default, this object identifies the network.
+The tag type uniquely identifies the network within
+the application.
+Any created network will be labeled with this name as well.

 #### Add to Container Config